vxlang/vxlang-page/README.md

   - [Virtualizer] Obfuscation has been updated.
   - [Packer] Detection has been integrated; existing features have been integrated into anti-tampers.
   - [Packer] The 32-bit process has fixed a bug that does not match the process context.
-- `1.1.6.0`
-  - [Packer] Once the event handle is registered in the export-function, it has been fixed to receive and process detection events at run-time.
-- `1.1.5.0`
-  - [Packer] The vxlang notation has been removed in the message box output (The process name is displayed).
-  - [Packer] The add-on interface has been changed.
-  - [Github] A custom method has been added to the test code.
-- `1.1.4.1`
-  - [Packer] Fixde bugs that anti-tampers check for removed items.
-- `1.1.4.0`
-  - [Packer] Fixed bugs that crash during shell code generation.
-    - problem occurred during file mutation and was temporarily removed.

 ## TODO
 - `Task`